peterwwillis/clenv/README.md

 ## Version-pinned environments

 Finally: this is probably why you want to use this program!
-You can use a `.ENVIRONMENT-version` file to specify a specific version of an *Extension* to install depending on what directory you're running `clenv` in.
+You can use a `.EXTENSION-version` file to specify a specific version of an *Extension* to install depending on what directory you're running `clenv` in.

 1. In a new directory, create a `.EXTENSION-version` file with the version you want to use.